The Bank Fraud Resource Page

 page and our security psychology resource

-- Martin Emms and colleagues have a super paper on Risks of Offline Verify PIN on
+- As for contactless payments, Martin Emms and colleagues have a super paper on Risks of Offline Verify PIN on

 possible PIN for his Barclaycard.
 Once you get lucky you can clone the card.